Ascold/calc/README.md

 To run the app:

-> ng serve5
+> ng serve

-App will run on default portt 4200.
+App will run on default port 4200.